reigndario/the-discount-house/docs/UI_LOAN_FLOW_WALKTHROUGH.md

 ## 3. Borrower Publishes the Default Offer Bundle
+In this step you are building your confidential negotiation preferences.
+For best chance of matching with the other side of the order book, leave the sliders alone.

 1. Click `Builder`.
 2. You should see a bunch of pre-filled preferences.
 IF NOT, in `Preference Bundles (ranked)`, select the top borrower bundle, usually `Best Case`.